If your Center-funded project includes events, conferences or invited guests, our team is happy to assist you.

 After you provide an email introduction to your guest, Jessica will help them start arranging their trip.

-Our Travel page (under Services – ‘Travel’) is designed as a self-service resource for invited guests.
+Our Visitors page is designed as a self-service resource for invited guests.
 Jessica DiFilippo, our travel coordinator, will help guide your guests through booking and planning their trip, according to your budget and their preferences.

 Honoraria can be paid to invited guests and visiting UC faculty.
 Honoraria are not required.
 Some groups choose not to pay honoraria, while others always offer payment.
 Where payments are preferred, the Center suggests modest amounts in the range of $200-$500, depending on seniority and expertise.
 The campus policy limit is $1500; exceptional approval is required for amounts up to $3000.
 Jessica will collect tax forms or campus payroll information from guests who will receive payment.